MuhammedZohaib/My-Second-Brain/Software Engineering Concepts.md

 # Design:
 Design : How to achieve what is needed?
 All the software specifications are converted into Design Specifications.
 All Technical details are listed like what technologies to be used, project constraints and team capabilities.
-Most important and difficult part in this stage is that the design should not have any vulnerbilities.
+Most important and difficult part in this stage is that the design should not have any vulnerabilities.
-In this phase software design is prepared from requriement specifications.
+In this phase software design is prepared from requirement specifications.
 System design help us decide system and hardware requirements which help us understand the overall software architecture.
 New changes can be implemented on very small cost.
 In design phase system testers come up with strategies like what to test and how to test.